omstuhler/semgram/README.md

 `semgram` builds on functionalities of [`spacyr`](https://cran.r-project.org/web/packages/spacyr/index.html) for dependency parsing and [`rsyntax`](https://github.com/vanatteveldt/rsyntax) for implementing rules querying dependency trees.
 If you find yourself wanting to extract relations other than those incorporated in the `semgram` grammar and don't mind implementing them from scratch, `rsyntax` is the way to go.

-If you use semgram in your research, please cite as follows:

 ## Installation

 Assuming you have installed `devtools`, you can install the package by running the following code.